SmartGuppy/blog.smartguppy.com/_posts/2017-12-04-Unschooling.md

 ---
 layout: post
-title: Why should I be unschooled?
+title: Why should I be unschooled
 excerpt: >-
   As education evolves along with our ever changing and dynamic economy, learning any specific subject has become less important than learning how to